On this page:

 Currently at Oregon State University, supplementation is not restricted.
 Thus, determination of the appropriateness of supplementation will be guided by the graduate fellowship sponsor's unique guidelines.
 It is the graduate fellow's responsibility to understand and adhere to the terms of his or her fellowship.

 While degree-related activities might include a reasonable amount of teaching as part of the education and training experience for advanced degree students, engagement in teaching typically is limited to furtherance of degree objectives, not service to the institution.
-Therefore, concurrent appointment as a graduate assistant and a graduate fellow is expected to be rare.
+Fellowships, while a .49FTE expected time commitment, are considered as a 100% appointment at OSU.
+Therefore, graduate fellows should not expect to work or receive compensation in any additional capacity at OSU while on appointment.

 In the irregular circumstance that a graduate fellow is appointed simultaneously as a graduate assistant, the graduate assistantship will serve as the primary OSU appointment for the student, with tuition remission and health insurance subsidy expenses assumed by the assistantship.